-- We made a mistake

-- It is coincidence

-- There is something categorically different about $\ddot{u}$ and $\ddot{o}$
+- There is a mistake in the approach to counting. - It is coincidence - There is something categorically different about $\ddot{u}$ and $\ddot{o}$

 Let's assume the latter is the case.
 What $\ddot{u}$ and $\ddot{o}$ have in common is that they are front rounded vowels.
 In fact, we have a pretty good idea about why they are special.
-In a nutshell: the frequency make-up of front rounded vowels is not as distinctive as the one's of other vowels. [a, i, u] are extremely distinct from each other so (almost) all language make a distinction between them. [i] and [e] are more similar in sound yet still much more distinct than [i] and [y].
+In a nutshell: the frequency make-up (in the sense of pitch) of front rounded vowels is not as distinctive as that of other vowels. [a, i, u] are maximally distinct from each other so (almost) all language make a distinction between them. [i] and [e] are more similar in sound yet still much more distinct than [i] and [y].
 It is much more common to see a language make a distinction between the former than the latter.
-The exact cross-linguistic patterns and the interesting bio-phyisical reasons are far outside the scope of this course.
+The exact cross-linguistic patterns and the interesting bio-phyisical reasons are far outside the scope of this course, unfortunately.
 The important conclusion is that we found an interesting correlation with the help of corpus data that we could corroborate with other pieces of data, and that ultimately leads us to a fundamental property of language.

-4.2.2 Confounding variables
+3.4.2 Confounding variables